jevinskie/bzip2-embedded/COMPILING.md

 ## Using CMake

+### Requirements

+For Linux/Unix:
+ - Python 3.6 or newer (for 3.5 for Meson and 3.6 for the tests)
+ - CMake (Version 3.12 or newer)
+ - A C compiler such as GCC or Clang

+For Windows:
+- Python 3.6 or newer
+- CMake
+- Visual Studio 2015+ (Community edition is fine)

 ### Build instructions for Unix & Windows (CMake)

 Bzip2 can be compiled with the [CMake] build system.